 “Consider different foods and feeding methods.
-Remember that not all foods will attract the same birds”Petworld
+Remember that not all foods will attract the same birds.”Petworld

 There is a wide variety of feeders available, which can be hung from anything!
 Feeders which are designed for certain birds, or to make taking your seed difficult to get for larger birds, or to take certain foods such as Fat Balls, Peanut or Seed.
 It is advisable to avoid ground feeding if you have cats in your area.

-- If large birds, such as magpies, are a problem in your area, you may want to invest in squirrel-proof feeders.
+- If large birds, such as Magpies, are a problem in your area, you may want to invest in squirrel-proof feeders.

 When feeding wild birds it is important to maintain a hygienic environment:

-- Ensure feeding stations are regularly cleaned with warm water
+- Ensure feeding stations are regularly cleaned with warm water.

-- Wear gloves and wash your hands thoroughly after handling products
+- Wear gloves and wash your hands thoroughly after handling products.

-Peanut Feeder: The peanut feeder has a fine mesh surface which both provides a perch for birds whilst feeding and also ensures that birds cannot remove large pieces of nut which may pose a choking hazard
+Peanut Feeder: The peanut feeder has a fine mesh surface which both provides a perch for birds whilst feeding and also ensures that birds cannot remove large pieces of nut which may pose a choking hazard.

 Always remember, it can take a few days or weeks for wild birds to discover and begin to regularly visit your backyard.
 Be patient and you’ll be rewarded with many feathered visitors.

-You can find a range of feeds and feeders on the wildbird section of our website.
+You can find a range of available feeds and feeders on the wildbird section of our website.